colinsyyip/song_wrong/README.md

 DEVICE: -d , --device, Device name to play on.
 This must be an exact string match.
 No value will default to the first device returned.
 LENGTH: -l, --length, Length of each snippet in seconds, starting from the beginning of the song.
 It is not recommned for an l <= 5, due to API restrictions.
 NUMBER: -n, --number, The number of songs to loop through.
 A value of -1 will loop indefinitely untril CTRL+C to end the program.
+ANSWER: -a, --answer, Track answer readout.
+Options are b for before, a for after, and None for no read out.
 ```